 The 2022 year has commenced strongly for GR Silver.
-The high-grade Ag results achieved from underground drilling at San Marcial are significant discovery to support planned expansion of the 2019 NI 43-101 mineral resource estimate.
-An active drilling season, both on surface and underground, is planned to follow up on excellent results at San Marcial as well as infill and expansion drilling at the Plomosas Mine Area.
-Drilling successes on new targets in the GAP Area and on the Plomosas Property outside of the resource areas, provide additional upside for new discoveries on the regional structures, veins and hydrothermal breccias identified by surface exploration and drilling during 2021.
+The high-grade Ag results achieved from underground drilling at San Marcial are significant for the potential expansion of the 2019 NI 43-101 mineral resource estimate.
+The 2022 San Marcial drill program to extend the mineralization along strike and at depth is underway.
+Subsequent to the end of the March quarter, significant high-grade Ag results were released from the Plomosas Mine Area infill drilling program, both from surface and also from underground.
+The Plomosas Mine Area infill program is expected to continue throughout the year, and in conjunction with the San Marcial resource expansion drill program, will lead into a combined mineral resource update in early 2023.
+In addition, exploration successes during 2021 on new targets in the GAP Area and on the Plomosas Property outside of the resource areas, provide additional upside for new discoveries on the regional structures, veins and hydrothermal breccias identified by surface exploration and drilling during 2021.